mverboom/build/INSTALL.md

 Currently it is written mainly for Debian, but infrastructure is there to extend to other distributions.

-Required dependancies will vary with the distribution being used.
+Required dependencies will vary with the distribution being used.

-# Dependancies
+# Dependencies

 ## Debian

-On a debian system, the following packages are required:
+On a Debian system, the following packages are required:

 ```
 apt install gawk subversion fakeroot hgsubversion grep wget bzip2